rjudy1/autonav/README.md

 - If wanting to use ROS1 versions of packages or rosbags see the helpful ros1 to ros2 bridge at [https://github.com/ros2/ros1_bridge](RosBridge)
 - To change parameters while running see `ros2 param set <node> <parameter> <parameter_value>
 - Some of these parameters may have been moved into the general parameter section.
+- ROSbags have been taken on the actual course and can be found in the bags folder.
+These contain the camera, lidar, GPS, and other sensor inputs that can be run through modified systems
+- GPS points on actual course may be slightly off.
+We did some shifting of the waypoints that would vary by run
+- Units throughout are mostly in meters, exceptions being some of the line node reported data.
+- We strongly recommend redoing the ROS messages for state and motor commands so they are not stupid string messages that were inherited
+- Buy a new non SmartDriveDuo motor controller.
+- The heading package is technically more of the driving package as it controls the motors too.
+- See quick start for ways to start the nodes